• Skip to primary navigation

 Autumn spices - we're using the most warming and comforting autumn spices.
 Cinnamon, ginger and allspice go perfectly with the almonds and plums in this cake.

-Seasonal plums - at Eat Love Eat we love celebrating seasonal ingredients and pairing them with the perfect flavour combinations.
-I definitely encourage you to celebrate the wonderful plums that are currently in season.
+Seasonal plums - we definitely encourage you to celebrate the wonderful plums that are currently in season.
 Their tangy sweetness makes this cake.

 1. Mix the ground almonds, all purpose flour, caster sugar, light brown sugar, baking powder, cinnamon, ginger, allspice and salt in a large mixing bowl.